sn4k3/Updatum/README.md

    - [Example for assets](https://github.com/sn4k3/UVtools/releases/latest)
    - **NOTE:** The asset fetching can be configurable

-## Auto installer strategy
+## Auto updater strategy

 You can opt to install the update manually or automatically.
-If automatic installation is called, Updatum will:
+If automatic, Updatum will:

 - Check if asset is a zip file, if so, and if only one asset is found, it will extract the file to a temporary folder, and continue with the other checks.
   - Otherwise, if the zip file contains multiple files it will be extracted to a temporary folder, and handled as a portable application.